Broch History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
+The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
 Among these immigrants were the ancestors of the Broch family, who lived in Essex.
 The name, however, derives from the family's former residence in Broc, in the area of Anjou, France.
-CITATION[CLOSE]
+Alternatively, the name could have been from the Saxon Broc, meaning a badger.
+"Broch, in Gaelic or Irish, Cornish-British and Welsh, all have the same meaning."

 Early Origins of the Broch family